EstherBaili/my-examples/index.md

 Debugging is fun and is also where you learn the most!
 So when there is a problem, do not be afraid, see it an oppotunity to learn, do not be caught by emotions.

 #### another experience is that sometimes error occur due to version updates, the same function in different version might changed options in it.
 Hence some of the options no longer exists.

+## 7/May/2020 the example is from pandas cookbook lesson 7 clean up messy data
+- How to clean up data, there are some general rules and sepcific rules.
+The general rule normally include deal with missing data, wrong data, make data the same type.
+Such as below case:
+In the case there are 'unknown', 'not sure', 'n/a' use pd.read_csv(na_values = )
+In the case need to change data type into string(e.g. numbers and strings in the same column) to make it easier to manipulate pd.read_csv(dtype = {'': str})

+ - While specific rules more depends on the characteristics of the data, e.g. for zip code there is normally fixed format and length:
+In the case checking on data that contains special signs: df[coumne_name].str.contain() In the case there is zip code as 00000: zips[zips == '000000'] = np.nan In the case need to trancate: zips = zips.str.slice(0, 5)

+#### Based on the characteristics of data (particular format, length, combination, etc) and how the data will be used to make the decidesion on how to clean up.